ListeningApp/listening-modal-llm/training_documents/principles_cache/principles.md

 particular topic is large and well connected, it is easier to learn new information and prior knowledge is more readily available for use.
 The more one rehearses and reviews information, the stronger these interconnections become.
 It is also easier to solve new problems when one has a rich, well-connected body of knowledge and strong ties among the connections.
 One of the goals of education is to help students develop extensive and available background knowledge.

-Knowledge (even very extensive knowledge) stored in long-term memory that is organized into patterns only occupies a tiny amount of space in our limited working memory.
+Knowledge (even very extensive knowledge) stored in long- term memory that is organized into patterns only occupies a tiny amount of space in our limited working memory.
 So having larger and better-connected patterns of knowledge frees up space in our working memory.
 This available space can be used for reflecting on new information and for problem solving.
 The development of well-connected patterns (also called "unitization" and "chunking") and the freeing of space in the working memory is one of the hallmarks of an expert in a field.

 Thus, research on cognitive processing supports the need for a teacher to assist students by providing for extensive reading of a variety of materials, frequent review, and discussion and application activities.
 The research on cognitive processing suggests that these classroom activities help students increase the number of pieces of information in their long-term memory and organize this information into patterns and chunks.